 Susanna (Minerd) Woody was born in 1855 or in June 1863 in Preston County, WV, the daughter of Jacob and Ruth (Adams) Minerd.
-She was married to the only known former slave in our extended family.
+She was one of two cousins in our extended family to be married a former slave.

 Susanna was born "of color."
 Her father was a "Dutchman" (Pennsylvania German), and he lived just a few miles from the farm in the Fayette/Somerset County, PA, border region where Jacob and Maria (Nein) Minerd Sr. were pioneers in the 1790s.
 Her mother was a Native American, and Susanna and her siblings thus were considered of mixed race (or "mulatto" in the language of the mid-1800s).